RanaMohamed/analysis-chart/Documentation.md

 | styles            | Common css for light and dark themes                                |
 | types             | Common interfaces                                                   |
 | utils             | Helper functions like groupBy method to group items by specific key |

+## Features

+- Loading for 2 seconds then fetch data
+- Show 3 dropdowns with countries, camps and schools
+- Show chart with schools details for selected country and camp
+- Show legend with chart data
+- Clicking on a point on chart show details for selected country, camp, school and month
+- Toggle button in header to switch language (EN/AR)
+- Toggle button in header to switch theme (Light/Dark)